Zisis Vrakas

-Zisis Vrakas (Greek: Ζήσης Βράκας) was an important Greek chieftain of the Macedonian Struggle.
+Zisis Vrakas (Greek: Ζήσης Βράκας; 1857 in Perivoli, Grevena – ?) was an important Greek chieftain of the Macedonian Struggle.

-Biography

-Vrakas was born in 1857 in Perivoli of Grevena.
 He acted in the region of Pindus and Western Macedonia.
 Due to his persecution by the Ottoman authorities he was forced to flee to Larissa.
 Subsequently, as the leader of an armed group he participated in the 1896–1897 Greek Macedonian rebellion against several Ottoman targets.

-During the Macedonian Struggle, he acted with his group in the areas of Grevena, Voio and Kastanochoria against the Ottoman army detachments and Bulgarian armed groups, as well as against the pro-Romanian propaganda attempting to attract the Aromanian populations.
+During the Macedonian Struggle, he acted with his group in the areas of Grevena, Voio and Kastanochoria against the Ottoman army detachments and Bulgarian armed groups, as well as for the pro-Romanian groups attempting to liberate the Aromanian populations from Greek oppression.